-Administrative pages: A Letter of Agreement pertaining to the subcontract should be included in the Appendix
+Administrative pages: A Letter of Agreement pertaining to the subcontract should be included in the Appendix.

-G. Indirect Costs.
-Indirect costs are not allowed.
+- G. Indirect Costs.
+Indirect costs are not allowed. - H. Total Amount Requested.
+The budget total should reflect a maximum duration of 1 year.
+The maximum allowable budget is \$75,000.

-H. Total Amount Requested.
-Budget totals should reflect a maximum duration of 1 year.
-Enter the total amount requested and round to the nearest thousand dollars.
+Note: For budgets that do not request the maximum allowable amount, if the grant is funded, the ACS will round the total to the nearest thousand dollars.
+We encourage applicants to request a budget amount that is rounded to an even thousand dollars.